Mohamed-Zkaria/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather Project

-This project is for Udacity's React & Redux course.
+This is a project for udacity Advanced front-end web-development.
 ## How to install

 To install you need Nodejs and npm to be installed on your machine.